One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 Apple Watch stuck on the handwashing countdown?

-Quite a few folks discovered that their watches got stuck on during the handwash countdown timer while they were washing their hands.
+Quite a few folks discovered that their watches got stuck on during the handwash countdown timer while washing their hands.

 To work, your watch must detect both the motions and sounds of handwashing